-Our team maintains 22 local water systems.
+The WRC maintains 22 local water systems.
 This includes more than 1,460 miles of water main, 26 well houses and treatment facilities, 11 storage tanks and six water booster pumping stations.
 Water quality and protection of public health is of the utmost importance and there are numerous regulations including the Safe Drinking Water Act that operators must abide by for compliance and maintaining water quality.
-Our Consumer Confidence Report is designed to inform consumers about their water quality.
+The Consumer Confidence Report produced by the WRC is designed to inform consumers about their water quality.
 The report includes information about the water supply source, detected contaminants and violations (with corrective actions) that occurred during the reporting year.
-We are required to prepare these reports by July 1 of each year.
+The WRC is required to prepare these reports by July 1 of each year.
 One important piece of water quality efforts being actively pursued is the replacement of lead service lines.
-In 2022, some 179 lead service lines were replaced with many more to be replaced in the coming years.
+In FY 2022, some 179 lead service lines were replaced with many more to be replaced in the coming years.